GenTracer

 Of interest is the Palazzo Riggio and the local production of the traditional Sicilian Cart.

-Churches (Acireale Diocese) include the following:
+Churches (Acireale Diocese) include:

 Sant'Antonio Abate (Cattedrale, 18th century, see Sant'Antonio Abate)

-S. Maria de la Salette (Lavinaio suburb)
+S. Maria de la Salette (Lavinaio - suburb of Aci Sant'Antonio)

-S. Antonio di Padova (Monterosso Etneo suburb)
+S. Antonio di Padova (Monterosso Etneo - suburb of Aci Sant'Antonio)

 On January 17 is the Festa of Sant'Antonio Abate.